Methods of Proof — Induction

 Remember when you first learned how to program?
 I do.
 I spent two years experimenting with Java programs on my own in high school.
 Those two years collectively contain the worst and most embarrassing code I have ever written.
 My programs absolutely reeked of programming no-nos.
 Hundred-line functions and even thousand-line classes, magic numbers, unreachable blocks of code, ridiculous code comments, a complete disregard for sensible object orientation, negligence of nearly all logic, and type-coercion that would make your skin crawl.
 I committed every naive mistake in the book, and for all my obvious shortcomings I considered myself a hot-shot programmer!
 At least I was learning a lot, and I was a hot-shot programmer in a crowd of high-school students interested in game programming.

-Even after my first exposure and my commitment to get a programming degree in college, it was another year before I knew what a stack frame or a register was, two more before I was anywhere near competent with a terminal, three more before I fully appreciated functional programming, and to this day I still have an irrational fear of networking and systems programming (the first time I manually edited the call stack I couldn’t stop shivering with apprehension and disgust at what I was doing).
+Even after my first exposure and my commitment to get a programming degree in college, it was another year before I knew what a stack frame or a register was, two before I was anywhere near competent with a terminal, three before I learned to appreciate functional programming, and to this day I still have an irrational fear of networking and systems programming (the first time I manually edited the call stack I couldn’t stop shivering with apprehension and disgust at what I was doing).

 I just made it so this function returns to a *different* place than where it was called from.